glizzan/concord/README.md

 1. Change into subdirectory where tests are: `cd concord`
 1. Run the tests: `python manage.py test`

+## Testing

+There are two types of tests to run.

+Testing of the core module is done via pytest.
+Make sure you are in the core directory and run `python -m pytest`.

+Otherwise testing is run as you would expect in a Django project, by cding into the project (Concord) and running `python manage.py test`.

 ## Contributing to Concord

 It is emphatically recommended that you join the community before trying to make a contribution.
 Concord is still in an early stage of development and contains many hacks and quirks that you will likely need to ask questions about.